semi-dlc/flowt-bb/README.md

-# FLOWT – AI-Powered Sustainable Freight Ridesharing
+# FLOWT – Sustainable Freight Ridesharing
 FLOWT matches unused trucking capacity with shippers that need space.
 The platform combines a marketplace for offers and requests with an agent that coordinates live supply and demand, helping logistics teams collaborate, and filling empty miles.

+Flowt is an experiment to determine the state of vibe-coding tools.
+It is noted that while web applications are mostly created fine, the problems arising in the backend are hard to debug.
+Furthermore, the inherent security threats in the AI-edited code are interesting.

+The project is not be developed any further.

 ## TODO
 - Connect to OSM to calculate route and get coordinates of places when entering data.